lilbobio/health_bluetooth_app/README.md

 The app will have a button to connect to the bluetooth device and you have to specify whether the device is a bluetooth scale or a bluetooth blood pressure monitor. then once the device is connected it should show the realtime weight or heart rate on the phone.

 ## Author
-This App was created by Dominic Oaldon.
+This App was created by Dominic Oaldon with help from Doug Horner.

 ## Notes